Candlemas: Customs

+Europe

 France and Belgium

 Catholic churches in France, Belgium, and Swiss Romandy celebrate Candlemas (La Chandeleur, Maria-Lichtmis) on 2 February.
 Tradition says that manger scenes should not be put away until Candlemas, which is the last feast of the Christmas cycle.

 Candlemas in those countries is also considered the day of crêpes.
 Tradition attributes this custom to Pope Gelasius I, who had pancakes distributed to pilgrims arriving in Rome.
 Their round shape and golden color, reminiscent of the solar disc, refer to the return of spring after the dark and cold of winter.
 Even today, a specific symbolism can be associated with preparing the crêpes.
 A tradition is to flip the crepes in the air with the right hand while holding a gold coin (such as a Louis d'or) or some other coin in the left hand to have prosperity throughout the year.
 One has to ensure that the pancake lands properly back in the pan.

 In Belgium, it is customary to eat pancakes.
 All the candles in the house should be lit.
 It is believed that a clear sky on Candlemas foretells a beneficial year for beekeepers.